PBA-2sem/Big_Data_Analytics/README.md

 Stolen from: [here](https://docs.mongodb.com/manual/_images/sharded-cluster-test-architecture.bakedsvg.svg)

-There are number of replica sets in a MongoDB cluster, each of which contains 3 or more mongod nodes.
+There can be a number of replica sets in a MongoDB cluster, each of which contains 3 or more mongod nodes.
 There are multiple shards within the clusters.
-Mongos communicate with each of the Shards, and the App server in turn communicates with the query router, Mongos.
+Mongos communicate with each of the Shards, and the App server(config server) in turn communicates with the query router, Mongos.
 This way the data is partitioned.

 ## Exercise: MapReduce with	mongoDB	(warmup)